Guonith/SteamGameProfile/README.md

-# 🌌 Steam Custom Profile
+# 🌌 Steam Custom Game Profile
 A high-quality, aesthetic custom skin for your Steam Library.
 This project features a monochrome manga style combined with a deep space atmosphere, centered around the theme of "Perfection" (完璧).

 ## 📥 How to Download